isunrmit/Selenium-Demo/README.md

 NOTE 2: Using chrome requires a [few more steps](https://www.selenium.dev/documentation/getting_started/installing_browser_drivers/).

-Clone this repository or download and extract zip file of Selenium demo project to your own directory Ensure the directory location to the gecko file is corrected in the Junit test case Run Junit testcases.
+Clone this repository or download and extract zip file of Selenium demo project to your own directory Ensure the directory location to the gecko file is corrected in the Junit test case.

+Run Junit testcases.
 * We are checking for the webpage title.
 * We are checking for the input tag